MarketIN-Inc/marketin-sdk/README.md

 **Recommended:** Install the official **MarketIn Integration** plugin for the easiest setup and automatic WooCommerce integration.

 1. **Install the Plugin:**
-   - Download from [WordPress Plugin Directory](https://wordpress.org/plugins/marketin/) or upload the plugin ZIP file
+   - Upload the plugin ZIP file
    - Activate it in your WordPress dashboard under **Plugins**

 2. **Configure Settings:**